tareqalshame/Happy-Developers-Diaries/README.md

+# What do you need to start!
+- xampp or any application provides appache server, php interpreter, mysql and localhost server.
+- Any IDE to deal with codes.

-To get a copy from the project for the first time:
+## To get a copy from the project for the first time:
 - Go to the path you want to get a copy of project folder in by your terminal.
 - Type: git clone github.com/tareqalshame/Happy-Developers-Diaries and you will get a fresh copy of the code